tasxatzial/intersection-observer-demo/README.md

 ## Run locally

-Download the repo and open 'src/index.html' in the browser.
+Download the 'src' folder and open 'index.html' in the browser.

 ## Screenshots